Appreciation Expectations – do high performers have them?

 - This group considers receiving recognition to be moderately important.
 Consequently, it is moderately important to find ways to provide recognition.
 This type of recognition should be related to acknowledging their strengths and capabilities.

 - This group has a strong tendency to express warmth and empathy.
 Consequently, it is more likely others will reciprocate with appreciation and recognition.

 - This group considers it to be reasonably important for others to consider and value their opinions.
 Therefore, it is reasonably important that management listens to, acknowledges, and encourages their opinions.
 This group has a strong tendency to be collaborative with regards to making decisions.
 This is likely to cause others to reciprocate by being more receptive to and encouraging of their opinions.

-Using Harrison Assessments Talent Solutions to understand authority expectations
+Using Harrison Assessments Talent Solutions to understand appreciation expectations

 Managers can measure an number of key employee expectations, the intrinsic behaviours that drive individual and group engagement.
 This helps to understand any differences between an employee as well as looking at the overall group or team’s expectations.
 These insights facilitate the essential dialogue between employee and manager, fostering a shared responsibility for engagement to build a culture of employee engagement.